If your organization uses JIRA to manage software development, the Receptive add-on is extremely helpful because it allows you to automatically:

 If you haven't created any custom responses, the message will default to:

 "Released now.
 Thanks for all your interest in this feature, your feedback helps us to build a better product."

 Adding Requests to JIRA Issues

 When the add-on has been installed, you will have a Receptive panel in the bottom right of all issue pages.

-Link feature button, search for the feature request then click
+Link request button, search for the request then click

-Unlink button next to the feature request in the Receptive panel.
+Unlink button next to the request in the Receptive panel.